 Now’s the point in your detox when you might be hearing that sweet siren song in your head.
 Turn down the volume by scouring nutrition labels for sneaky, hidden sources of sugar to ensure you’re not inadvertently feeding your sweet tooth.
 You might want to start with your salad dressings, juices, and instant oatmeal.
 For this week, you should also favor low-glycemic fruits and opt for zero-added-sugar meals as much as possible.

-Week 5 and beyond: Maintenance mode
+Week 5 and beyond: Maintaining your low-sugar habits

 By now, you’ll probably find that your relationship with sugar is a lot healthier than it was when you started—you’re more of a friendly acquaintance than an obsessive stalker.
 “From a psychological standpoint, you realize you don’t need sugar anymore,” says Dr. Smith.
 “You also understand the affect sugar once had on your body, because you feel so reinvigorated in week five.”